Important information to entrepreneurs due to the coronavirusThe page was last modified:

 The Government has decided to temporarily suspend the qualifying deduction for sick pay from 11 March.
 This means that you can apply retroactively for compensation for the qualifying period from 11 March onwards.
 The employer shall make a qualifying deduction as usual.

-The Government has proposed to temporarily abolish the doctor certificate requirement during the sick pay period.
-This means that an employee who is sick can stay home from work for up to 14 days without a doctor´s certificate.
-For employers, this means that the employee does not have to provide you with a doctor's certificate.
+The requirement for doctor's certificates during the sick pay period is temporarily abolished.
+The decision means that an employee who is ill can be home from work for up to 21 days without a doctor's certificate.
+For you as an employer, this means that the employee does not have to hand over doctor's certificates to you.
+This applies from 27 March, 2020.

 A doctor may decide that you are not allowed to work because you are – or may be – infected with a socially dangerous disease, were coronavirus is included.
 You may then be entitled to compensation in the form of a quarantine allowance.